rapidbenjamin/python-flask-web-api-demo/README.md

-Flask Easy-Template
+Flask WEB API DEMO
 ========================

-#### Save time on your initial setup.
-This is a template app that includes the most important things you'll be probably using for your flask projects.
+#### This is a demo app that includes the most important things you'll be probably using for your flask projects.

-You can change the theme just by replacing one word in ***base.html***

 ### Features: